coffeek3/ogre-gpu/Docs/src/manual.md

  <a name="Stencil-Optimisations-Performed-By-Ogre"></a><a name="Stencil-Optimisations-Performed-By-Ogre-1"></a>

-## Stencil optimisations performed by Ogre
+## Stencil Optimisations Performed By %Ogre

-Despite all that, stencil shadows can look very nice (especially with @ref Additive-Light-Masking) and can be fast if you respect the rules above.
-In addition, %Ogre comes pre-packed with a lot of optimisations which help to make this as quick as possible.
-This section is more for developers or people interested in knowing something about the ’under the hood’ behaviour of %Ogre.
+Despite all that, stencil shadows can look very nice (especially with [Additive Light Masking](#Additive-Light-Masking)) and can be fast if you respect the rules above.
+In addition, Ogre comes pre-packed with a lot of optimisations which help to make this as quick as possible.
+This section is more for developers or people interested in knowing something about the ’under the hood’ behaviour of Ogre.

 <dl compact="compact">
 <dt>Vertex program extrusion</dt> <dd>